jeussantiago/travelHelper-chrome-extension/README.md

    show the user the error: tell them to try again
 4. data retrieved successfully figure out some way to go to the given websites with filled in info

-ISSUE 2. <br />

-> other than cabin class, can't retrive data from page dynamically.
-This might be do to the variables being stored in const variables rather than vars, this means that they cant update once filled

-Possible Solution:

--   update the 'const' variables on flights searching to 'var'

 ---